Abby Dowse Leaves Little To The Imagination In Barely-There Yellow Bikini

-It’s been a few days since blond bombshell Abby Dowse updated her Instagram account with a photo herself wearing a bikini, so when she shared a photo that showed her rocking a tiny yellow bikini on Tuesday, her fans were thrilled.
+It’s been a few days since blond bombshell Abby Dowse updated her Instagram account with a photo herself wearing a bikini, so when she shared a photo that showed her rocking a tiny yellow swimsuit on Tuesday, her fans were thrilled.

-In the snap, Abby sat on the edge of a lounge chair beside a pool.
+In the snap, Abby sat on the edge of a lounge chair, beside a pool.
 She wore a sunny yellow string bikini that showcased her incredible figure.
-The top was a classic triangle style that left most of her breasts exposed.
-The bottoms were held up by strings high on Abby’s hips.
-The yellow color intensified Abby’s bronze skin, giving her a glow in the outside light.
-Leaning on one arm, Abby leaned forward just a bit, putting her buxom chest, flat abs, curvy hips and toned legs on display.
+The top was a classic triangle style that left most of her breasts exposed, while the bottoms were held up by strings which rested high on Abby’s hips.
+The yellow color intensified Abby’s bronze skin, giving her a glow in the exterior light.
+Abby leaned a bit forward on one arm, putting her buxom chest, flat abs, curvy hips, and toned legs on display.

 Abby went with natural makeup and pink gloss on her lips.
-A dainty pendant necklace hung near her cleavage, drawing the eye to her her chest.
-She wore her up, and loose curls fell around her face.
-The camera captured Abby as she peered over the edge of a pair of sunglasses at the sky with a somewhat dismayed look on her face.
+A dainty pendant necklace hung near her cleavage, drawing the eye to her chest.
+She wore her hair up, and loose curls fell around her face.
+The camera captured Abby as she peered over the edge of a pair of sunglasses, a somewhat dismayed look on her face.

-In the posts caption, Abby said the expression on her face was her reaction to seeing clouds in the sky.
+In the post’s caption, Abby said that the expression on her face was her reaction to seeing clouds in the sky.
 She might have been disappointed by the clouds, but her fans were delighted by the photo.

 Many of Abby’s followers told her that the yellow looked stunning on her.